apple2373/chainer-simple-fast-rnn/README.md

 # fast R-CNN without caffe or GPU!
-This repo implemnets simple faster R-CNN.
+This repo implements simple faster R-CNN.
 You can use it to detect 20 objects defined in PASCAL VOC datasets.
-Only detecton now.
-Traning is not suppoted.
+Only detection now.
+Training is not supported.

 The idea is to understand how R-CNN works by actual codes.
-I just wanted to have a simple implemnetation.
-However, I realzied current available implementations are too complicated, out dated, hard to set up (e.g. installing caffe), or requires GPUs to try.
+I just wanted to have a simple implementation.
+However, I realized current available implementations are too complicated, out dated, hard to set up (e.g. installing caffe), or requires GPUs to try.
 So I made it by myself.

-Most of the code is copied from Dr.Saito's implementation: https://github.com/mitmul/chainer-fast-rcnn I just removed the caffe dependency and made the converted model avaiable.
+Most of the code is copied from Dr.Saito's implementation: https://github.com/mitmul/chainer-fast-rcnn.
+ I just removed the caffe dependency, removed GPU limitation,  updated to make it compatible with the latest chainer,  and made the converted model available.
+Many thanks to Dr.Satito!
+He is the professor for me.
-Also I copied a non muximux supression function from R-CNN repo: https://github.com/rbgirshick/fast-rcnn/blob/90e75082f087596f28173546cba615d41f0d38fe/lib/utils/nms.py#L10-L37
+  Also I copied a non maximum suppression from R-CNN repo: https://github.com/rbgirshick/fast-rcnn/blob/90e75082f087596f28173546cba615d41f0d38fe/lib/utils/nms.py#L10-L37

 ## Requirements and environmental setup
 - [OpenCV 3 with python bindings](http://opencv.org)